Since launching DollarSprout last month, Ben and I have been getting a ton of positive feedback from readers and other bloggers.

 To be honest, I wanted to keep our web design process a secret.
 I didn’t want our competitors in the personal finance space to know who we hired.

 But the more I thought about it and realized how many bloggers follow us that aren’t in the PF niche, the more I started to come around.

 The whole reason Ben and I started BTOP was to document our successes and failures in blogging and hopefully teach others along the way.
 Sometimes that means oversharing a bit.

-If you are just starting out but have been inspired by what you’ve read, here is some helpful stuff for you:
+If you are just starting out and have been inspired by this post, here’s some helpful stuff for you:

 Want to start your blog?
-Ben and I personally recommend Hostgator to get you up and running today.
-Use code BTOP60 for 60% off.
+We personally recommend Hostgator to get you up and running today.
+Use code BTOP42 for 42% off.

 Not sure where to begin?
 Here’s a straightforward tutorial on how to start a blog.